nasa/CompDam_DGD/readme.md

 ```
 $ python setup.py
 ```

+The main purpose of the setup.py script is to 1) create the `for/version.for` file and 2) add git-hooks that automatically update the `for/version.for`.

 ### Abaqus environment file settings
 The `abaqus_v6.env` file must have [`/fpp`](https://software.intel.com/en-us/node/678201), [`/Qmkl:sequential`](https://software.intel.com/en-us/node/678038), and [`/free`](https://software.intel.com/en-us/node/678227) in the `ifort` command where the format for Windows is used.
 The corresponding Linux format is: `-fpp`, `-free`, and `-mkl=sequential`.
 The `/fpp` option enables the Fortran preprocessor, which is required for the code to compile correctly.
 The `/free` option sets the compiler to free-formatting for the source code files.
 The `/Qmkl:sequential` enables the [Intel Math Kernel Library (MKL)](https://software.intel.com/en-us/intel-mkl), which provides optimized and verified functions for many mathematical operations.
 The MKL is used in this code for calculating eigenvalues and eigenvectors.